-Penelope Herscher serves on the boards of Lumentum, Rambus and Verint.
-She is also Chairman at FirstRain and Savonix, both private companies.
-From 2004 to 2015 Ms. Herscher held the position of President and CEO at FirstRain, an enterprise software company, and from 2002 to 2003 she held the position of executive vice president and chief marketing officer of Cadence Design Systems, Inc. an electronic design automation software company.
-From 1996 to 2002 Ms. Herscher was President and chief executive officer of Simplex Solutions which she took public and which was the subsequently acquired by Cadence in 2002.
-Prior to Simplex Ms. Herscher was an executive with Synopsys Inc from 1988 to 1996.
-Ms. Herscher holds a BA Hons, MA in Mathematics from Cambridge University in England.
+Penelope Herscher serves on the boards of Lumentum, Verint, PROS, and Faurecia SA.
+From 2004 to 2015, Ms. Herscher held the position of President and Chief Executive Officer at FirstRain, an enterprise software company, and from 2002 to 2003 she held the position of Executive Vice President and Chief Marketing Officer of Cadence Design Systems, Inc., an electronic design automation software company.
+From 1996 to 2002, Ms. Herscher was President and Chief Executive Officer of Simplex Solutions which she took public and which was subsequently acquired by Cadence in 2002.
+Prior to Simplex, Ms. Herscher was an executive with Synopsys, Inc. from 1988 to 1996.
+Ms. Herscher holds a BA (Hons), MA in Mathematics from Cambridge University in England.

 With over 25 years of operations, product development, and technology experience, Ms. Johnson is currently the Senior Vice President Product Management at VeriFone, a global provider of technology that enables electronic payment transactions.
 Prior to VeriFone, Ms. Johnson was Corporate Vice President Product Management at Lenovo, a Chinese multinational technology company selling personal computers, tablet computers, smartphones, amongst others.
 Before Lenovo, Ms. Johnson was Corporate Vice President - Product Management at Google.
 Prior to Google, Ms. Johnson was Vice President of Product Management at Motorola, a global telecommunications company.
 Ms. Johnson received a Master of Business Administration degree from the Massachusetts Institute of Technology, and a Master degree in Materials Science and Engineering from the Massachusetts Institute of Technology.
 Ms. Johnson has Bachelor degree in Math and Physics from Albion College.